comethrusws/comethrusws/README.md

 ### Hello there 👋👀, I'm Basab!
-(its pronounced as Baa-sub btw🥹)
+(its pronounced as Baa-sub btw🫡)
 <br> <br>
 you prolly know me. or well.. don't.
 I like coding. is it obvious?💁🏼‍♂️🌚
 <br>
-🍳I work w/ Python,C,C++, Javascript and Julia(Still getting the hang of it tho)
+🍳I work w/ Python,C++, Javascript and Julia(Still getting the hang of it tho)
 <br>
-💻I do have Some interesting projects. and will show them soon🙏🏻
+💻I do have Some interesting projects. and will show them soon🙏🏻🥂

 📥email me here▶️ basabjha@naver.com